codemismatch/rubylearning/content/pages/tutorials/ruby-overriding-methods.md

     url: /tutorials/ruby-open-classes/
 ---

-> Adapted from Satish Talim’s “Overriding Methods” lesson.
+> Adapted from Satish Talim's "Overriding Methods" lesson.

 Inheritance gives you defaults; overriding lets subclasses tailor those defaults.
-Ruby makes overriding straightforward: define a method with the same name in the subclass, and call `super` when you need the parent’s behavior.
+Ruby makes overriding straightforward: define a method with the same name in the subclass, and call `super` when you need the parent's behavior.

 ### Basic override